Ravi191203/RAG-ChatBot/README.md

 - **Dynamic Knowledge Base:** Upload `.txt` or `.md` files, or paste raw text to create a contextual knowledge base on the fly.
 - **Intelligent Knowledge Extraction:** An AI agent analyzes the provided content and synthesizes a comprehensive summary.
 - **Conversational Chat Interface:** Ask questions in natural language and receive context-aware answers based on the document.
-- **Chat History:** Conversations are saved and associated with a session, allowing you to pick up where you left off.
+- **Session-Based Chat History:** Conversations are maintained during a browser session.
 - **Responsive Design:** A clean, modern UI that works seamlessly across desktop and mobile devices.
 - **Dark & Light Modes:** Switch between themes for your viewing comfort.
 - **Code-Friendly:** Displays code snippets with syntax highlighting and a one-click copy button.